 Fortunately, the health insurance component of this government program typically pays for the removal of bone-impacted third molars because the surgical procedure is medically necessary.

 On the other hand, coverage for gum-impacted wisdom teeth varies by state under the dental insurance element.

-Your health insurance should cover the cost of any impacted third molars as the primary payer.
 Therefore, you have an extra reason to enroll in Medicaid or buy a private policy on the state exchange.